abhinav-1504/abhinav-1504/README.md

 💻 I specialize in **Java, Spring Boot, and MySQL**, and thrive on building **clean, modular, and reliable codebases**.

 ⚡ What drives me?
-- Crafting **REST APIs that never let clients down**
+- Designing **REST APIs that never break under load**
 - Engineering **authentication systems that protect data like a fortress**
 - Exploring **Microservices, Docker, and Cloud Deployment**

-🎯 Mission: To build backends that are **invisible to the user, but indispensable to the system**
+🎯 Mission: To build backends that are **invisible yet indispensable**
-✨ Motto: *“The best backends are like air—unseen, but vital.”*
+✨ Motto: *“The best backends are like oxygen—unseen, but vital.”*

 ---